Peaker/git-mediate/README.md

 You might just resolve the conflicts manually and remove the merge markers from all of the conflicts.

-In such a case, just run resolve-trivial-conflicts, and it will "git add" the file for you.
+In such a case, just run git-mediate, and it will "git add" the file for you.

 # Installation